Recent News Articles

 Should I convert my variable-rate mortgage to a fixed rate?

-It’s natural to be tempted to lock in as soon as you see rates starting to climb but just keep in mind that it’ll take a few more rate hikes to narrow the gap between variable-rate mortgages and their fixed-rate counterparts.
+It’s natural to be tempted to lock in as soon as you see rates starting to climb but just keep in mind that it’ll take a few more rate hikes to narrow the gap between variable-rate mortgages and their fixed rate counterparts.
 If nothing else about your situation has changed then the reasons you chose variable over fixed still apply and you’ll still be paying less for the next several months at least.

-If you can afford to, a great tactic to consider is to increase your mortgage payment to the equivalent of what you’d pay at a fixed rate.
-The extra payment goes directly to the principal which lowers your cost of borrowing (the amount of interest you pay over the life of the mortgage) and protects you from “payment shock” when it comes time to renew your mortgage.
+If you can afford to, a great tactic to consider is to increase your mortgage payment to the equivalent of what you’d pay in a fixed rate.
+The extra payment goes directly to principal which lowers your cost of borrowing (the amount of interest you pay over the life of the mortgage) and protects you from “payment shock” when it comes time to renew your mortgage.

 If you’re still feeling uneasy, let’s have a conversation about your conversion options.